owenrumney/blogbase/_posts/2014-09-13-Update_Bing_Desktop_For_Mac.markdown

 f.write(pic.read())
 {% endhighlight %}

-To run on a schedule, set up a cron job to run the script using `crontab -e` and add the line
+To run on a schedule, set up a cron job to run the script at 10am using `crontab -e` and add the line

 {% highlight sh %}
-20  9,12,15,19,22  *      *     *    python ~/Pictures/wallpaper.py
+0 10 * * * python ~/Pictures/wallpaper.py
 {% endhighlight %}